dsgrid/dsgrid/docs/source/how_tos/filter_a_query.rst

       df.filter(df["model_year"].isin(["2030", "2040", "2050"])) \
         .filter(df["sector"].startswith("com"))

-4. Filter a table with values from a supplemental dimension.
-This example filters the table to include only end uses with a fuel type of electricity.
+4. Filter a table with values from a subset dimension.
+This example filters the table to include only electricity end uses.

 .. tabs::